opendocsg/slw-judgments-backfill/2016_SGHC_145/report.md

  (b) the findings of the DT are sufficiently out of tune with the evidence to indicate with reasonable certainty that the evidence has been misread.

-40     As we noted in _Gobinathan Devathasan v Singapore Medical Council_ [2010] 2 SLR 926 (“ _Gobinathan_ ”) (at [29]), in assessing the decision of a DT, the court should be mindful that a DT has had the benefit of hearing oral evidence and is “a specialist tribunal with its own professional expertise and understands what the medical profession expects of its members”.
+40     As we noted in _Gobinathan Devathasan v Singapore Medical Council_ <span class="citation">[2010] 2 SLR 926</span> (“ _Gobinathan_ ”) (at [29]), in assessing the decision of a DT, the court should be mindful that a DT has had the benefit of hearing oral evidence and is “a specialist tribunal with its own professional expertise and understands what the medical profession expects of its members”.
 For this reason, the court should accord an appropriate degree of respect to a DT’s decision and be slow to overturn its findings.
 However, a DT’s decision would, nevertheless, have to be reached reasonably and in accordance with the law and the facts, which are established in each case based on the relevant evidence.
 To that extent, the High Court should not give undue deference to the views of a DT and thereby render its own powers nugatory (see _Low Cze Hong_ (at [42]) recently approved in _Ang Pek San Lawrence_ (at [33])).

 **_Professional misconduct_**